thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 ---
 weight: 6
-title: "common moves"
+title: "core moves"
 ---
-# 6 - common moves
+# 6 - core moves

 All characters have access to these moves at any time.

+## play your role

+At any time, roleplay your PC's actions, reactions, and emotions in response to any of the other types of actions, or to propel the story forwards in some way.

+There is no cost or gain in terms of dice other mechanics, this is a freeform action that includes anything that doesn't present any serious risk, challenge, or chance.

 ## give it a try

-When you give things a try or take a chance, determine with the Party and the GM which of these statements you believe are true:
+When you **give things a try** or take a chance, determine with the Party and the GM which of these statements you believe are true:

 > - I have a Unique Trait that is especially relevant now;
 > - I have the time and freedom to go about it without pressure;
 > - I carry knowledge or tools that are especially relevant now, in the form of Burdens or otherwise.

-If all statements are true you should be able to do what you set out to without a roll.
+If all statements are true, you should be able to do what you set out to without a roll.

 Otherwise, choose an Approach and describe what you hope will happen.

 - When two statements are true, take +1d6, and roll the dice.
 - When one statement is true, roll the dice as usual.

-On a **critical hit**, the outcome you hoped for comes to pass *and* you may choose one: **take +1 forward or avoid a shortcoming**.
+On a **critical hit**, the outcome you hoped for comes to pass *and* you may choose one: **take an opportunity or avoid a shortcoming**.

+On a **solid hit**, the outcome you hoped for comes to pass more or less as intended.

 On a **messy hit**, the outcome you hoped for comes to pass, *but* take a **shortcoming**.

 On a **miss** you must **brace yourself**.

+## invite a new reality

+When you **invite a new reality**, prompt one of the other Players to add something new to the narrative.

+Ask them a question related to people, places, events, or nature, and offer one of your Personal Dice.
+Any player may take that die and answer the question, adding the new element to the world.

+## carve a new reality

+When you **carve a new reality**, add something new to the narrative.
+Choose a topic from people, places, events, or community, and make your Proposal.

+Take 1d6 from your Personal Pool and go around the group asking each Player if they agree with your proposal.
+Anyone who agrees hands over one dice from their pool.

+If everyone agrees on the Proposal, it just happens.

+If you did not receive a dice from everyone else, ask “What will happen if I don’t roll a 6?"
+Players who did not give dice suggest an Alternative.

+Roll he dice you have collected.
+If you get a 6, the proposal happens.
+Otherwise, the Alternative takes place.

+Add all of the collected dice to the Party Pool.

 # reaction moves